 userIdto create new session tokens (Access + Refresh tokens)

-- 6) After the core replies with new session tokens, the backend SDK attaches them to the response's cookies and sends them to the frontend.
+- 6) After the core replies with new session tokens, the backend SDK attaches them to the response as cookies or headers and sends them to the frontend.
 By default, cookies are used for web clients and headers are used for all other clients.

 - 7) The user is now logged in.

 - 1) After signing in, the frontend has the access token and the refresh tokens.
 For web-based clients, we use

-- 2) When you make API calls, the access token is automatically attached to the request by the browser.
+- 2) When you make API calls, the access token is automatically attached to the request by our frontend SDK.

 - 3) On the backend, you can use our verify session function (from our SDK), to check the validity of the session.
 If valid, you get a

 sessionobject in your API which you can use to extract user information and manipulate the session.

 - 4) If unsuccessful (because the access token has expired), the verify session function will send a